top of page

 *Outside INFLUENCES – Bad influences regarding this behavior could be coming from peers, being bullied, other family members, tv shows, electronic games, music.
 Shut off the bad influences and replace with good influence such as Christian radio or one of these great resources

 *Kids repeat what is rewarded.
 You may have been rewarding them without even realizing it.
-Maybe you give in to what they want so they’ll stop the bad behavior, which s incentive for them to do it again.
+Maybe you give in to what they want so they’ll stop the bad behavior, which is incentive for them to do it again.
 Or maybe the reward is that they are providing entertainment for themselves by seeing the reaction of the other person.
-If that’s the case, then look to more scheduled activity for them or hard work or exercise or to see if the other person has done something unkind to them and they are passive-agressively reacting.
+If that’s the case, then look to more scheduled activity for them or hard work or exercise or to see if the other person has done something unkind to them.

-*Attention-getting: Your child may be “looking for love in all the wrong places.”
-As they act out, they may actually be trying to speak out that they need some positive attention – attention from either you or the sibling they may be pestering, For example.
+*Attention-getting: As they act out, they may actually be trying to speak out that they need some positive attention – attention from either you or the sibling they may be pestering, For example.
 Give them attention that says I love you, I see great things about you and these are the specific qualities that I see______, and attention that says, “God made you for greater things than this behavior that I’ve been seeing in you.

 *Sinful pleasure.
 Sometimes they simply have an ornery streak.
 Pray for that in them.
 And here’s a good book to help them understand the selfishness of their actions.
-Big Thoughts for Little People: ABCs to Help You Grow and Wisdom and the Millers and Hive of Busy Bees and.
-Who is my neighbor. (affiliate links)
+Big Thoughts for Little People: ABCs to Help You Grow and Wisdom and the Millers and.
+Who is my neighbor.

 Now that you and your child have spent some quiet time praying and evaluating, you’re ready for interaction with your child to reach their heart and hopefully generate some true change.